auth0-samples/auth0-python-web-app/00-Starter-Seed/README.md

 # Running the App

-To run the sample, make sure you have `python` and `pip` installed.
+To run the sample, make sure you have `python`, `pip` and `docker` installed.

-Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, and audience for your Auth0 app.
+Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, callback URL and audience for your Auth0 app.
 If you are not implementing any API you can use `https://YOUR_DOMAIN.auth0.com/userinfo` as the audience.
 Also, add the callback URL to the settings section of your Auth0 client.

 Register `http://localhost:3000/callback` as `Allowed Callback URLs` and `http://localhost:3000` as `Allowed Logout URLs` in your app settings.

-Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
-The app will be served at [http://localhost:3000/](http://localhost:3000/).
+Run `docker build -t auth0-python-web-01-login .` to build the docker image and run `docker run --env-file .env -p 3000:3000 -it auth0-python-web-01-login` to run the docker image.

 ## What is Auth0?